 Change the White Balance to Night Mode or Cloudy

-Depending on what phone or app you are using, you might be able to change the white balance settings.
+Depending on your phone or app, you might be able to change the white balance settings.
 If this option is available to you, make sure to switch the white balance setting to night mode or cloudy.
 These settings will help pick up the brightness of the northern lights.

 Set the Picture Quality to As High as Possible